-How much do you get if you have 1, 2 or 3 Powerball numbers?
+How much money do you get if you have 1, 2 or 3 Powerball numbers?

 Even if you don’t walk away with the jackpot, Powerball rewards players who are able to guess 1, 2, or 3 numbers correctly.